ifarah/ifarah.github.io/_pages/about.md

 Welcome!
 I am a PhD Candidate in [City & Regional Planning at UC Berkeley](https://ced.berkeley.edu/academics/city-regional-planning).
 My research revolves around themes of `inequality`, focusing on topics of **labor informality**, **governance**, **public health**, and **spatial analytics**.

-Broadly, my reseach interest is on the management of public space and how different institutions regulate that space.
+Broadly, my reseach interest is on the management of public space and how different actors regulate that space.
 In particular, I am interested in how shifts in **governance structures** and **intermediation** in Mexico City and San Francisco impact how street vendors, street level bureaucrats, and local politicians negotiate over the use of public space.

 Previously, I worked at the [Center for Spatial Data Science at the University of Chicago](https://spatial.uchicago.edu/), where I also did my Master's in Social Sciences and before that I worked at the National Council for the Evaluation of Social Development ([CONEVAL](https://www.coneval.org.mx/Paginas/principal.aspx)) in Mexico City.